What is AS4300? An Introduction to AS4300-1995 for Client-Side Project Managers

 A 2024 study by the University of Melbourne, ‘Standard Forms of Contract in the Australian Construction Industry,’ listed AS 4300-1995 as the most used contract, ahead of AS 4000-1997 and AS 2124-1992.

-This article explains the AS 4300 General Conditions of Contract for client-side project managers and introduces the process of managing payments within this contract’s framework.
+This article explains the AS4300 General Conditions of Contract for project managers and introduces the process of managing payments within this contract’s framework.

-AS 4300, or AS 4300-1995, is a set of general conditions for construction contracts developed by Standards Australia.
+AS4300, or AS4300-1995, is a set of general conditions for construction contracts developed by Standards Australia.
+AS4300, like most construction contracts, takes the form of a very very long A4 Microsoft Word document!

 Like most Standards Australia products, it is protected by copyright, so you need to purchase a copy of the AS 4300 .